-A Singaporean’s Guide to Using a Japanese Onsen [Updated 2023]
+A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

-A Singaporean’s Guide to Using a Japanese Onsen [Updated 2023]
+A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Is there an onsen in Singapore?
 I’m happy to report that the answer is yes!

-Singapore may have its very own Sembawang Hot Spring Park, but you cannot call yourself a true-blue onsen lover if you haven’t been to the traditional ones in Japan.
+Singapore may have its own Sembawang Hot Spring Park, but you cannot call yourself a true-blue onsen lover if you haven’t been to the traditional ones in Japan.
 As for a conservative Singaporean like me, the idea of stripping off my clothes and bathing with a bunch of old Japanese ladies is honestly quite nerve-racking.

 So to save the awkwardness and prepare you for what you will find lurking among the steam, I’ve created the ultimate guide to the Onsen for Singaporeans.
 From the changing colours of the water to a tutorial on how to whip up a delicious Onsen Tamago straight from your home, here’s everything you need to know about the traditional practice.